 9.1.2.
-In the event that any allocated site should fail to deliver the number of pitches, Policy P6 of the draft Local Plan makes provision for any unmet need to be met through the planning application process.
-Therefore, an alternative approach can be pursued if this situation arises.
+In the event that any allocated site should fail to deliver the number of pitches, the Council's approach to phasing site allocations will provide a mechanism for pitches to be brought forward early.
+Policy P6 of the draft Local Plan also makes provision for any unmet need to be met through the planning application process.
+Therefore, alternative approaches can be pursued if this situation arises.
+In addition, the Council will update the GTAA in due course (circa 5 years) to ensure the Borough's evidence of need for Gypsy and Traveller accommodation remains up to date.
+This may then trigger a review of the DPD.